semrush/intergalactic/website/docs/components/select/select.md

 ### Select all

-If you have more than 3 values, add the `Select all` option at the very beginning of the list.
+If you have more than three values, add the `Select all` option at the very beginning of the list.
 When everything is selected, change it to `Deselect all`.

 ![multiselect scroll](static/multiselect-all.png)